weavora/wform/README.md

 				'class' => 'ext.wform.WFormBehavior',
 				'relations' => array(
 					'hasOneRelation' => array(
-						'required' => true, // declare that relation item should be valid (default for HAS_ONE: false) 'cascadeDelete' => true, // declare if relation item would be deleted during parent model delete  (default for HAS_ONE: true)
+						'required' => true, // declare that a relation item should be valid (default for HAS_ONE: false) 'cascadeDelete' => true, // declare if a relation item would be deleted during parent model deletion  (default for HAS_ONE: true)
 					),
 					'belongsToRelation' => array(
-						'required' => true, // declare that all relations items to be valid (default for BELONGS_TO: false) ),
+						'required' => true, // declare all relation items to be valid (default for BELONGS_TO: false) ),
 					'hasManyRelation' => array(
-						'required' => true, // declare that all relations items to be valid (default for HAS_MANY: false) 'unsetInvalid' => true, // will unset invalid relation items during save or validate (default for HAS_MANY: false) 'cascadeDelete' => true, // declare if relation items would be deleted during parent model delete  (default for HAS_MANY: true)
+						'required' => true, // declare all relation items to be valid (default for HAS_MANY: false) 'unsetInvalid' => true, // will unset invalid relation items during save or validate actions (default for HAS_MANY: false)
+						'cascadeDelete' => true, // declare if relation items would be deleted during parent model deletion  (default for HAS_MANY: true)
 					),
 					'manyManyRelation' => array(
-						'required' => true, // declare that all relations items to be valid (default for MANY_MANY: false) 'unsetInvalid' => true, // will unset invalid relation items during save or validate (default for MANY_MANY: false) 'cascadeDelete' => true, // declare if db rows with relation item link to model would be deleted during parent model delete  (default for MANY_MANY: true)
+						'required' => true, // declare all relation items to be valid (default for MANY_MANY: false) 'unsetInvalid' => true, // will unset invalid relation items during save or validate actions (default for MANY_MANY: false)
+						'cascadeDelete' => true, // declare if db rows with a relation item link to model would be deleted during parent model deletion  (default for MANY_MANY: true)
 					),
 				),
 			),